Matveeus/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 2. Install dependencies by running the command **npm install** in your terminal.
 3. Start the development server with **npm start**.

+## Theme
+There is the possibility to change the theme of application inside the code.
+To do that:
+1. Go to **src/index.js** file
+2. Change last _import_ form **'./theme'** from "lightTheme" to "darkTheme"
+3. Change theme in **ThemeProvider** form "lightTheme" to "darkTheme"

 ## Database Snapshot
 The app uses Firebase (realtime database) as its database.
 Here is a snapshot of how entities are organized: